Earnest Pugh

-Earnest Pugh (born November 23, 1966) is an American gospel musician with a five-octave vocal range.
+Earnest Pugh Jr. (born November 23, 1966) is an American gospel musician with a five-octave vocal range.
 Public recognition for the artist commenced with the success of Rain on Us (2009) and I Need Your Glory (2011), and he subsequently attained the title of "Gospel Music's Leading Man".
 Pugh is also the founder of the record label, EPM Music.